 AMO celebrates experimental design and the handmade.

+We are a curatorial and creative practice working at the intersection of design, craft, and culture.
 Our projects, exhibitions, narratives and objects are devoted to the promotion of traditional methods of making, and the discovery of exceptional craftsmanship.
 We foster collaborations and tell stories.
-We make things to last, from things we love.

 Our collaborative projects seek to cultivate opportunities and networks between leading brands and cultural institutions, and makers and designers from across the world.